sheunaluko/cs349f/README.md

 ### Documentation

-See main.ipynb for current implementation details
+See implementation1/main.ipynb for current implementation details